behnazkhoshnood/good-cook-ms3/README.md

   - Step 2 - User navigates to the recipe which he/she would like to delete.
   - Step 3 - User clicks the red delete button.
   - step 4 - User should confirm if he/she really wishes to delete this recipe.
-  - step 5 - If press "Ok" recipe deletes and user redirects to All recipies page.
+  - step 5 - If press "Ok" recipe deletes and user redirects to All recipes page.
   - Step 7 - If press "cancel" recipe stayes untouched.
 - Test 3 - Add, edit or delete categories or marks - Test Passed ✓
   - step 1 - Click on the Manage Categries to manage the categories or Manage Marks to manage the marks.